 Health includes several different categories.
 There’s public health, disease, pollution, and nutrition, just to name a few topics.
-Educators who want to teach health education must pass the Praxis II Health Education (5551) Exam.
+Educators who want to teach health education must pass the Praxis Health Education (5551) Exam.
 Several states across the country use the Praxis tests as part of their licensure process.
 Any educator who wants to teach health from elementary through senior high school must pass this exam, and it’s a tough one.
 This guide provides a test overview and resources that can help you prepare for this exam.

 Candidates pay a $120 exam fee.

 There are 120 selected-response questions on the computer-based test.

 How much time do candidates have to complete the test?